 - New York Times bestseller

-Content warning: While I LOVED The Push and VERY highly recommend it, I definitely DO NOT recommend it for new or expecting moms.
-It’s just really raw about that time in life, and I note most other reviews I have seen have said the same.
+Content warning: While I LOVED The Push and VERY highly recommend it, new or expecting moms should be warned before picking it up.
+It’s just really raw about that time in life, and I note that most other reviews I have seen have said the same.

-Ashley Audrain’s startling debut novel The Push is a provocative book that really made an impact on me, and I have been thinking about it for quite a few months now.
-It’s a psyschological thriller that makes social commentary and really makes you think about motherhood, including it’s darkest sides.
+The Push is a startling debut novel and a provocative book that really made an impact on me.
+I have been thinking about it for years now.
+It’s a psychological thriller that makes social commentary and really makes you think about motherhood, including its darkest sides.

 Blythe Connor is a woman who had an abusive and uncaring mother, so she’s determined to be the best mother for her own daughter, Violet.